Medical Indemnity Fund Frequently Asked Questions (FAQs)

 What is a "birth-related neurological injury" for the purpose of the Fund?

-For the purpose of the Fund, a "birth-related neurological injury" is an injury to the brain or spinal cord as the result of a deprivation of oxygen or mechanical injury that occurred in the course of labor, delivery or resuscitation, or by the provision or non-provision of other medical services during delivery admission that rendered the infant with a permanent and substantial motor impairment or with a developmental disability.
+For the purpose of the Fund, a "birth-related neurological injury" is an injury to the brain or spinal cord as the result of a deprivation of oxygen or mechanical injury that occurred in the course of labor, delivery or resuscitation, or by the provision or non-provision of other medical services during delivery admission that rendered the infant with a permanent and substantial motor impairment or a developmental disability.

 What costs will the Fund pay or reimburse?